krutikavk/Car-Hire-App/README.md

 # Abstract

-# Architecure

-![](CarRental_Architecture.png)

 # Cloud Architecture
 The application wii be designed using cloud native technologies, specifically AWS.
-The frontend will be served as a static website.
+The frontend will be served as a static website

+![](CarRental_Architecture.png)

 # Backend Services
 We will be using Java APIs to fetch the values from the SQL database.
 Since our application will render information on run-time, the non-blocking asynchronous nature of JAVA will help us get good performance.